leonardr/cce-spreadsheets/README.md

   but not the only step -- towards making digitized editions of this these books freely available.

-* `FINAL-foreign.tsv` - Books that seem to haev been published outside the US.
+* `FINAL-foreign.tsv` - Books that seem to have been published outside the US.
 Such works had their copyright restored by treaty, so they're all still under copyright.
 It's good to have a list of these books, in case you're wondering why a book doesn't show up